ibm-cloud-docs/hs-crypto/pkcs11-api-ref.md

 The PKCS #11 standard defines an API called *Cryptoki*.
 The following table lists the PKCS #11 *Cryptoki* API functions and descriptions.

 Not all PKCS #11 functions are currently implemented by {{site.data.keyword.hscrypto}}.
 Functions that are implemented are marked with `Yes` in the table.
-For other limitations of using the PKCS #11 API, see [known issues and limitations - Using the PKCS #11 API](/docs/hs-crypto?topic=hs-crypto-known-issues#pkcs-known-issues).
 {: note}

 |Category   |PKCS #11 function       |Implemented?
 (Yes/No)        | Description     |